carlosmarin/python-cloudfiles/README.md

 =================

 IMPORTANT NOTE:
-The pyhton-cloudfiles bindings are no longer being maintained and their use is deprecated.
+The python-cloudfiles bindings are no longer being maintained and their use is deprecated.
 They will not be available after August 1, 2013.

 We recommend that you use the pyrax bindings; this supports